freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1380.1

-Run the script and go to the rent menu again.
-You should have a customer record in the database now, so you can use that phone number or create a new one :smile:.
-Use it to rent a bike.
+Run the script and go to the rent menu.
+Rent bike number `1`.
+Enter `555-5555` when it asks for a phone number again.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- Make sure you are in the `project` folder first
+- Make sure to enter the correct bike number and phone number

 ## 1390.
 Select all from rentals